 You might be familiar with Roth IRAs or you might even have one yourself.
 While Roth IRAs can be simple and highly flexible retirement vehicles for the original owners, people who inherit IRAs deal with more limited options.
-While Roth IRA owners are not required to take withdrawals during their lifetime, beneficiaries are subject to RMD rules.
+While Roth IRA owners are not required to take withdrawals during their lifetime, beneficiaries are subject to certain withdrawal rules.
 In this article, we’ll explore how inherited Roth IRAs must be distributed to their beneficiaries.
 If you’d like personalized financial advice, consider working with a financial advisor.

 What Are Roth IRAs?